SPowell82/Automatic-Question-Generator-/README.md

 # Adding a link/searchterm:

 Go to the 'SelectWebsites' class, and place a link to your desired website in an array inside the 'possibleTopics' function.
 If you are using Wikipedia, place the searchTerm only.
-Return this array and add a name for it in the terminal (i.e. history).
+Return this array and add a name for it in the 'identifyTopic' function (i.e. history).
 The program will generate questions once you provide this name in the terminal.

 # Updates: